hyphanet/website/content/pages/about.md

 The folks from Frost

-:A group of users and programmers who use an old spammable Freenet-based forum system which has been abandoned by most of the core developers.
+: A group of users and programmers who use an old spammable Freenet-based forum system which has been abandoned by most of the core developers.
 They are active, however, and though it takes time for their contributions to reach to core development, they take part